AmelMammar/TimedEventB/README.md

    ### Instalation
    #### Instalation of the Rodin extension
+   To extend Rodin with chronoEventB plugin, follow these steps:
+   1. Download and unzip the zip file plugin.
+   2. Go to the menu
    #### Instalation of the theory
    Three steps are required:
    1. Install the theory plugin: